Who Rules the Land of Denial?: Plot

 On Christmas Day, Gloria (Carrie Coon) is called to the witnesses' deaths and the prison bus incident, noting that Nikki wasn't seen in the scene.
 Meanwhile, Sy (Michael Stuhlbarg) visits Emmit (Ewan McGregor), only to find Varga (David Thewlis) and Meemo at his house.
-While talking with Varga, Sy is served a tea, while Emmit does not even salute him.
+While talking with Varga, Sy is served a tea, while Emmit does not even acknowledge him.
 Back at Stussy Lots, Sy vomits, revealing that he was poisoned and is taken to the hospital, where he falls into a coma.

-In March 2011, Sy has fallen into a coma.
-Emmit constantly visits him, while Gloria (now demoted to Deputy) and Winnie (Olivia Sandoval) try to question him as his business sudenly expanded.
-Emmit starts seeing weird events at his life: his car is stolen and replaced with his brother's Corvette, his office is now filled with portraits of the stamp, and waking up with a fake mustache while sleeping.
+In March 2011, Sy is still in a coma.
+Emmit constantly visits him, while Gloria (now demoted to Deputy) and Winnie (Olivia Sandoval) try to question him as his business suddenly expanded.
+Emmit starts seeing weird events in his life: His car is stolen and replaced with his brother's Corvette, his office is now filled with portraits of the stamp, and waking up with a fake mustache while sleeping.
 He calls Varga for help, but he rebuffs his claim that an alive Ray and Nikki are involved.
 Feeling that Emmit's paranoia won't allow them to keep their partnership in place, Varga gives him a tranquilizer to calm him.
 However, Emmit is revealed to have faked taking it.
 He arrives at the police station, explaining that he is confessing.